Skip to content

 Understanding Categories

-Asset categories group similar types of equipment together.
+Asset categories group similar types of equipment together using a two-level hierarchy.
 They help organise your asset register, generate meaningful asset codes, and determine which check templates apply to which assets.

-• Code prefix — a short code used to generate unique asset identifiers (e.g. FS produces codes like FS-001, FS-002)
+• Code prefix — a short code used to generate unique asset identifiers (e.g. LIFT produces codes like LIFT-001, LIFT-002)

 • Default criticality — the criticality level automatically assigned to new assets in this category